llpk79/S3-client/README.md

 # S3 client

-A flask app for storing, and perhaps, sharing files.
+A flask app for storing and sharing files using AWS S3 storage and AuroraDB.